miyazono/emiyazono.github.io/aboutme.md

 - We supported davidad during the initial proposal of the [Open Agency Architecture](https://www.lesswrong.com/posts/pKSmEkSQJsCSTK6nH/an-open-agency-architecture-for-safe-transformative-ai)

 ### What was PL Research:
-I started the long-term research and metascience arm of Protocol Labs, which included
+I started the long-term research and metascience arm of Protocol Labs and ran it for ~5 years, which included
-  - the [PL Research RFP program](https://protocol.ai/blog/ann-research-rfp/), advancing the cutting edge of networking, distributed systems, and cryptography research with $5M in grants to academic researchers.
+  - creating the [PL Research RFP program](https://protocol.ai/blog/ann-research-rfp/), advancing the cutting edge of networking, distributed systems, and cryptography research with $5M in grants to academic researchers.
+Also, hiring and managing a 3-person team to run the program.
-  - a team of independent researcher nicknamed [the AbstractionLab](https://grants.protocol.ai/groups/abstractionlab/)
+  - leading a team of up to 5 independent researchers nicknamed [the AbstractionLab](https://grants.protocol.ai/groups/abstractionlab/)
-  - support for Nadia Eghbal's research and creation of [Working in Public](https://press.stripe.com/working-in-public)
+  - supporting Nadia Eghbal's research and creation of [Working in Public](https://press.stripe.com/working-in-public)

 ### Selected talks